 2019 is unlikely to be a quiet year in employment law terms for UK businesses.
 At the time of writing, the outcome to Brexit is in such flux we’ve chosen not to try to predict what that means for employers, but it is very much on our list…

 All we can say here is prepare for all eventualities!
 With such enormous uncertainties as to what may happen, it would be unhelpful to say much more.
 Assuming we do leave the EU this year, be prepared for a significant change in business immigration laws.
 If we leave under a deal then it is likely that part of that deal will be little change to freedom of movement for EU workers for a couple of years.
 But if we have a ‘hard Brexit’ with no deal then it is likely that freedom of movement will cease immediately.
 If you have any EU workers on your staff, you may well need fast access to a good business immigration lawyer.
-If so, do with us.
+If so, do get in touch with us.

 2. More Gender Pay Reporting